TM-Grant/Chat-Ranks-And-Effects/Readme.md

 # DO NOT
-change credit and give it to yourself. claim you made this pack.
+change credit and give it to yourself.\n claim you made this pack.